 Fixed-Price Contract: A contract providing for a firm price, or a price that may be adjusted only in accordance with contract clauses providing for revisions of the contract price under stated circumstances.
-The City will include requirements in all agreements or contracts in which price adjustment may be necessary within the general scope of the contract

 Force Account: An applicant's own labor forces and equipment.
 (FEMA.gov)